 - The center of the rash may clear and appear to be normal skin.

-- Tinea capitis usually starts with a round to oval area on the scalp that loses its hair.
+- Tinea capitis usually starts with a round to oval area on the scalp with hair loss

 - Sometimes, the area of the scalp will swell and may ooze.
 This is called a kerion and is a reaction of the body to the tinea fungus.

 - Tinea capitis may also present as normal-to-severe dandruff without hairless patches on the scalp.

 - Tinea corporis can easily be treated with topical medications available from your doctor.

 - Unfortunately, it can be easily spread among family members and friends, making multiple unwanted return visits.

 - Good hygiene combined with appropriate therapy can break this cycle.